 Whew.
 All of the feelings are happening as I prepare to head out on the 2016 Ride to Remember from Greenville to Charleston, SC (252 miles in 3 days).
 Together with 300 other riders we have raised over $350,000 (and counting) towards the fight to end Alzheimer’s Disease.

 I’m riding in memory of my grandfather, who passed away from Alzheimer’s in 2006.
-I have many fond childhood memories of him, like riding on his shoulders, working in the yard, and singing in the choir when I visited my grandparents each summer.
+I have many fond childhood memories of him, like riding on his shoulders, working in the yard together, and singing with him in the choir when I visited my grandparents each summer.

 There are also painful memories, watching him slip away over the years as the disease took over.
 Toward the end, we still sang hymns together when conversation failed and he saw me as a stranger.